Pagure/pagure/doc/configuration.rst

 ~~~~~~~~~~~~~

 This allows giving a name to this running instance of pagure.
 The name is
-then used in the welcome screen showns upon first login.
+then used in the welcome screen shown upon first login.

 Defaults to: ``Pagure``